greenstick/bootstrapping-package-management-on-exacloud/README.md

 # Bootstrapping Package Managers on ExaCloud

-Unless you're a Superuser, setting up a development environmenton ExaCloud requires a bit of massaging.
+Unless you're a Superuser, setting up a development environment and managing software installations on ExaCloud requires a bit of massaging.
 Below is a set of instructions to install [Miniconda](http://conda.pydata.org/miniconda.html) and [Linuxbrew](http://linuxbrew.sh) to manage your Python and system level software installations, respectively.
 This means, if you need to install most any software package, all you'll need to do is type into your terminal:
 ```
 brew install PACKAGE
 ```